All Episodes

 We have very few ingredients.

-We have that is the worst fake Spanish accent ever.
+That is the worst fake Spanish accent ever.

-I mean, I've heard bad accents before.
+I mean, I've heard that accents before.

 Believe me.

-I mean, let's take, I don't know, for example, Alexandria Casio Cortez, all right.
+I mean, let's take, I don't know.

-Uh, but at the same time, she went with this other accent when speaking before a conference that was organized by Al Sharpton.
+And I'm not saying that she isn't of Latina descent, but at the same time, she went with this other accent when speaking before a conference that was organized by Al Sharpton.

 And this is something that if you're driving right now, be sure you pull over to the side of the road or put two hands on the wheel because you may fly off said road.

-Cut six go.
+Cut six, go.

 I'm proud to be a bartender.